michaelmcandrew/alt/drupal/sites/all/modules/service_links/README.txt

 * Yahoo
 * ...

-And there are a lot more from around the World!

-Through plugin service links support too:
-* Favorite bookmark - it work for IE and Firefox

 The admin can decide:
 - To show the links as text, image or both.
 - To show only for certain node types or some categories